 Georgia sweet corn is a popular crop in the south, particularly in Georgia where it takes advantage of the warm weather.
-All areas of the state grow this favorite summer vegetable.
-While the crop can flourish for many months in the Georgia climate, it is difficult to transport around the nation.
-Sweet corn has a slim shelf life, the minute it’s harvested as the sugars begin turning to starches, destroying the natural flavors.
+However, it is difficult to transport around the nation.
+Sweet corn has a slim shelf life — the minute it’s harvested, the sugars begin turning to starches, destroying the natural flavors.
 Appropriate preventive measures must be taken to maintain and ensure peak freshness upon arrival.

 Whether it's eaten as corn on the cob or produced as cream corn, sweet corn is a popular summer vegetable in the United States.
 The hot commodity is grown in every single Georgia county, making it the most commonly grown crop in the state.
 Sweet corn has less starch and more natural sugar content than field corn.

 Aside from the flavor, the two types of corn have completely different purposes.
 Sweet corn is prominently used for eating right off the cob, out of a can, or a frozen bag.
-While field corn is not harvested until the plant essentially dies, drying out the kernels for livestock feed, corn starch, ethanol, and cornmeal.
+On the other hand, field corn is not harvested until the plant essentially dies, drying out the kernels for livestock feed, corn starch, ethanol and cornmeal.

-Less than one percent of Iowa’s acreage is used to produce sweet corn each year, Pacific Northwest states usually can or freeze its corn with the help of the major vegetable processors in these locations.
-In 2018, Georgia planted over 30 thousand acres of sweet corn that added over $110 million dollars to its economy.
+Less than one percent of Iowa’s acreage is used to produce sweet corn each year, and Pacific Northwest states usually can or freeze its corn with the help of the major vegetable processors in these locations.
+In 2018, Georgia planted more than 30,000 acres of sweet corn that added over $110 million dollars to its economy.

 From private farms to commercial farms, Georgia works with over 100 growers, some of the well known are: